Are these 17 style trends from 2017 weird or wonderful?

 It's been an ... interesting 2017.
 And when it came to style trends, we've seen everything from the strange (hi, mud jeans!) to the hilarious (Romphims, anyone?) to the actually quite cute (we're looking at you, bell sleeves).

-To say goodbye to the year that was, we've rounded up some of weirdest and most wonderful trends — here's to hoping all of the fashionistas out there can learn from their past mistakes!
+To say goodbye to the year that was, we've rounded up some of weirdest and most wonderful trends — and we're asking what you think.
+Here's to hoping all of the fashionistas out there can learn from their past mistakes!

 Get the latest from TODAY